About Sumampan waterfall history

 Best time to go to Sumampan waterfall

 Luckily because this Bali waterfall isn’t a hyped tourist attraction in Bali (yet..), you don’t have to worry about avoiding the crowds.
-The best time to visit most waterfalls in Bali is during the months of January-June, so during rainy season or right after.
+The best time to visit most waterfalls in Bali is from January until June, so during rainy season or right after.
 As a result of the rain, most Bali waterfalls are powerful.
 While during dry season some waterfalls dry out or have less power.
 Take into account that during rainy season the current of the river could be heavy, so swimming or trespassing the river could be difficult or even dangerous.

 In terms of the best time of the day to explore Sumampan waterfall, the (early) mornings are always the best.
 Especially if you want to make some nice photos with the best light circumstances.